Date of label : 29/10/2024

 Why this Good Practice should be transferred to other cities

-The project aligns with:
+The project complies with:

 - The EU Waste Framework Directive.